Free Curves on Varieties: Towards a positive characteristic analogue

-\rem{ Some remarks about the case of dimension three, where the minimal model program is incomplete in positive characteristic.
-From the main theorem in \cite{kollar91}, assuming $X$ is smooth and that it admits a free morphism from a curve, we can contract extremal rays in the cone of curves in arbitrary characteristic, to obtain a Fano fibration over a curve, surface or point (i.e.\ $X$ is Fano).
-In the case where there exists a conic fibration $X\to Y$ where $Y$ is a smooth surface, Koll\'ar proves that if the characteristic of $k$ is not $2$ then the general fibre is smooth.
-From Proposition \ref{vfpushesdown} it follows that the composition morphism $C\to Y$ is free and so from the above proposition for the case of surfaces, $Y$ is a rational surface.
-Hence $X$ is a conic bundle over a rational surface so it is rational, hence separably rationally connected.
+\prop{ Let $X$ be a smooth projective surface over an algebraically closed field $k$ with $f:C\to X$ a free morphism from a smooth projective curve $C$ of genus $g>0$ or a very free morphism of genus zero.
+It follows that $X$ is separably rationally connected. } \proof{ If $C$ is of genus zero then $X$ is separably rationally connected by definition.
+From the discussion above we have that $K_X$ is not nef.
+Also, any surface $Y$ which is birational to $X$ admits a morphism $C\to Y$ from \ref{vfpushesdown}, which is again free, so $K_Y$ is also not nef.
+From the classification of surfaces this means that $X$ is either rational or ruled.
+If ruled, $X$ would admit a birational morphism to $\bP^1\times C$.
+The free morphism $f:C\to X$ would give a free morphism $C\to \bP^1\times C$ which would mean $C$ is $\bP^1$ and $X$ was rational. } \rem{ Some remarks about the case of dimension three, where the minimal model program is incomplete in positive characteristic.
+From the main theorem in \cite{kollar91}, assuming $X$ is smooth and that it admits a free morphism from a curve, we can contract extremal rays in the cone of curves in arbitrary characteristic, to obtain a Fano fibration over a curve, surface or point.
+In the case where there exists a conic fibration $X\to S$ where $S$ is a smooth surface, Koll\'ar proves that if the characteristic of $k$ is not $2$ then the general fibre is smooth.
+From Proposition \ref{vfpushesdown} it follows that the composition morphism $C\to S$ is free and so from the above proposition for the case of surfaces, $S$ is a rational surface.
+Hence $X$ is a conic bundle over a rational surface hence separably rationally connected.
 If $X\to Y$ a Fano fibration over a curve, to the author's knowledge, it is not known whether the fibres of the del Pezzo surface fibration over $Y$ obtained in this way must be smooth.
-Assuming for the time being that they were, they would be separably rationally connected and from the deformation theory argument in Theorem \ref{mrctowerispoint} and de Franchis' Theorem (\cite{acgh} Theorem $8.27$), $Y$ would be $\bP^1$.
-From the de Jong-Starr Theorem \ref{ghs} we would obtain sections $\bP^1\to X$ from which we could assemble combs with very free teeth to be smoothed to very free rational curves in $X$, showing that $X$ is separably rationally connected. }
+Assuming for the time being that they were, they would be separably rationally connected and from the deformation theory argument in Theorem \ref{mrctowerispoint} and de Franchis' Theorem \cite[8.27]{acgh}, $Y$ would be $\bP^1$.
+From the de Jong-Starr Theorem we would obtain sections $\bP^1\to X$ from which we could assemble combs with very free teeth to be smoothed to very free rational curves in $X$, showing that $X$ is separably rationally connected.
+Finally, even though it is open whether Fano threefolds are separably rationally connected (this result is not true in higher dimensions however), Shepherd-Barron \cite{sb} proved that Fano threefolds of Picard rank one are liftable to characteristic zero, hence admitting a very free morphism implies they are separably rationally connected. }

-The following result is well known in the case of $\bP^1$ (see \cite{debarre} $4.18$) and easily extends to higher genus.
+The following result is well known in the case of $\bP^1$ (see \cite[$4.18$]{debarre}) and easily extends to higher genus.